Tyrrrz/CliWrap/Readme.md

 > **CliWrap** will throw an exception if the underlying process returns a non-zero exit code, as it usually indicates an error.
 > You can [override this behavior](#withvalidation) by disabling result validation using `WithValidation(CommandResultValidation.None)`.

-By default, the process's standard input, output and error streams are routed to **CliWrap**'s equivalent of the [_null device_](https://en.wikipedia.org/wiki/Null_device), which represents an empty source and a target that discards all data.
+By default, the process's standard input, output and error streams are routed to **CliWrap**'s equivalent of a [_null device_](https://en.wikipedia.org/wiki/Null_device), which represents an empty source and a target that discards all data.
 You can change this by calling `WithStandardInputPipe(...)`, `WithStandardOutputPipe(...)`, or `WithStandardErrorPipe(...)` to configure pipes for the corresponding streams:

 ```csharp